 The display resolution of webos-image defaults to 1920x1080.
 If it is too big to be displayed on the monitor, you can adjust the scale with the following command.

-To create a virtual machine from the command line, the vboxmanage command of VirtualBox is used.
+To create a virtual machine from the command line, VBoxManage is used.

 The following example shows commands used to create and set up a webos-image virtual machine for a Ubuntu Linux host with a similar setting of the GUI example above.
 Type the following commands sequentially in a command shell: